A constrained optimization approach to nonlinear system identification through simulation error minimization: Introduction

-We organize the paper as follows.
-Section \ref{sec:probl_formul} formalizes the SEM identification problem and clarifies the role of the vanishing gradient issue in the related literature.
-In Section \ref{sec:training}, we expand the proposed approach, formulating the problem as constrained optimization and developing the algorithm based on FL-CMO.
-Section \ref{sec:th_anali} theoretically analyzes the developed algorithm, proving its relation with the standard formulation and its convergence.
+The structure of the paper is as follows.
+Section \ref{sec:probl_formul} formalizes the SEM identification problem and examines the role of the vanishing gradient issue in the existing literature.
+Section \ref{sec:training} expands the proposed approach, formulating the problem as constrained optimization and developing the algorithm based on FL-CMO.
+Section \ref{sec:th_anali} provides a theoretical analysis of the developed algorithm, establishing its relation to the standard formulation and proving its convergence.
 In Section \ref{sec:complexity}, we leverage the problem structure and sparse QR factorization to reduce the computational complexity.
-Section \ref{sec:variants} extends the proposed approach to deal with errors-in-variables noise and state-space models.
-Finally, Section \ref{sec:exampl} provides numerical examples illustrating the effectiveness of the proposed approach, and Section \ref{sec:concl} concludes the paper.
+Section \ref{sec:variants} extends the proposed approach to handle errors-in-variables noise and state-space models.
+Finally, Section \ref{sec:exampl} presents numerical examples illustrating the effectiveness of the proposed approach, and Section \ref{sec:concl} summarizes the findings and concludes the paper.